rss-sre-1/rss-inventory-service/README.md

 These requests are handled by a single **ProductController.**

 Endpoints and methods are mapped out below.

-Feel free to import methods with this Postman [file.](RSS-Inventory-Service.postman_collection.json) Make sure to replace base url with your specific EKS DNS.
+Methods available for import with this Postman [file.](RSS-Inventory-Service.postman_collection.json)
-EKS DNS can be found with the command `kubectl get ing`

 #### Endpoints
 VERB | URL | USE